FlukeAndFeather/catsr/README.md

 ## Visualizing data

-Examine PRH variables (e.g. depth, pitch, and roll) in an interactive plot.
-This package also provides deployment mn200312-58 directly for use in R (`mn200312_58`).
+Examine PRH variables (e.g. depth, pitch, and roll) in an interactive plot with view\_cats().
+This package also provides deployment mn200312-58 directly for use in R.

 ``` r
 view_cats(mn200312_58, c("p", "pitch", "roll"))